lcandiot/GeoUtils.jl/README.md

 ## Visualisation routines
 ### Plot updates in CairoMakie
 When monitoring convergence in geodynamic solvers or running simulations it is often very useful to visualize the evolution of diagnostic quantities in (pseudo-) time.
-The functions `update_CairoMakie_plot!(...)` facilitate the update of plots within loops.
+The functions `update_plot_Makie!(...)` facilitate the update of plots within loops.

+### Kernel density maps
+The `kde_map_Makie!(...)` functions plot kernel-density distributions of bivariate data.